Micro Master's Degree in Engagement of Employees and Organisational Learning

 2.3 Analyse methods of evaluating HR function.

-2.4 Evaluate the possible contribution of HR in organisational performance and objectives.
+2.4 Evaluate the possible contribution of HR to organisational performance and objectives.

-3. Understanding, designing and implementation of HR action plans for promoting employee engagement and organisational performance.
+3. Understanding, designing and implementing HR action plans for promoting employee engagement and organisational performance.

 3.1 Analyse factors affecting employee learning and employee engagement in a given context